Utqiagvik, Alaska: 20th century to the present

 Utqiagvik, like many communities in Alaska, has enacted a "damp" law prohibiting the sale of alcoholic beverages.
 However, the import, possession, and consumption of such beverages are still allowed.
+In 1994, residents voted to also ban the import and possession of alcohol; this was repealed the following year.

 In 1988, Utqiagvik became the center of worldwide media attention when three California gray whales became trapped in the ice offshore.
 After a two-week rescue effort (Operation Breakthrough), a Soviet icebreaker freed two of the whales.
 Journalist Tom Rose details the rescue, and the media frenzy that accompanied it, in his 1989 book Freeing The Whales.
 The movie Big Miracle is based on the rescue and was released on February 3, 2012.